Friday, June 12, 2026

-Georgia’s stray dog crisis did not begin yesterday
+Georgia’s stray dog crisis did not begin with Georgian Dream

 (Interpressnews.)

-But the stray dog story did not begin with Georgian Dream.
-It did not begin with the 2024 election.
-It did not begin with the foreign influence law.
+But the stray dog story did not begin with Georgian Dream, the 2024 election or the foreign influence law.

 The problem dates back to the chaos of the 1990s, weak municipalities, poor animal control, lack of sterilization, abandoned pets, underfunded shelters and a public split between fear of stray dogs and sympathy for them.